metalbear-co/metalbear.co/content/en/blog/kubecon-2024-takeaways-what-we-learned-without-getting-our-heads-spun/_index.md

 lastmod: 2024-04-03T0:00:00+00:00
 draft: false
 weight: 50
+images: ["thumbnail.png"]
 contributors: ["Aviram Hassan", "Tal Zwick"]
 ---

-Last week marked a huge milestone for us as we attended our first KubeCon!
+Two week marked a huge milestone for us as we attended our first KubeCon!
 This was KubeCon EU which took place in Paris, city of lights and cloud orchestration.
 Below is a summary of our collective impressions and insights.

 # Co-Located Sessions and Surprising Highlights